 We recognize the importance of technology in our lives, and in the world of education.
 However, we have observed a substantial increase in fighting, bullying, harassing, and unkind behaviors between students.
 Nearly all of these issues are directly linked to inappropriate use of student technology; i.e. cell phones.
 Student use of cell phones, smart watches, and airpods/headphones have also caused major distractions in the learning environment.
-In an effort to improve the culture and behaviors that we are capable of as Warrior Nation, we ask for your support as we adhere to the WCSD Technology Acceptable Use Policy 3700 as we strive to be more consistent in our approach to handling appropriate and inappropriate use of student devices.
+In an effort to improve the culture and behaviors at PVMS, we ask for your support as we adhere to UTAH STATE LAW and WCSD Cellular Device Policy.
+WCSD Personal Device Policy